 - tooth Fillings

 What Happens if you Don’t get a Filling?

-If this occurs, you might need to have:
+If this occurs, you might need to have the following:

 - A root canal

-If left to thrive, decay will eat away at your tooth to your dentist can do nothing to save it.
+If left to thrive, decay will eat away at your tooth; your dentist can do nothing to save it.
 At this stage, the only solution would be extraction.
-However, you can have it replaced with an implant or bridge if you require tooth extraction.
+However, you can replace it with an implant or bridge if you require tooth extraction.

 The Benefits of Fillings

-You cannot expect a cavity to go away on its own, but it can be treated with a filling if caught early.
+You cannot expect a cavity to go away independently, but it can be treated with a filling if caught early.
 A filling can prevent further deterioration of your teeth, and you can avoid having a root canal procedure or tooth extraction.